 The success of your business, however, depends heavily on getting the word out about the products and services you offer, and how they are a better choice than that offered by your competitors.
 So, it’s time to move marketing higher on your ‘To Do’ list.

 Marketing is a pretty broad term, however, and the task can feel overwhelming, especially for a small business owner trying to do it alone.
-As paid advertising becomes less effective – considering that more than 615 million electronic devices have ad blockers installed – content marketing for small businesses is one method that is not only cost-effective but also highly result-oriented.
+As paid advertising becomes less effective – considering that more than 615 million electronic devices have ad blockers installed – content marketing for small businesses is one method that is not only cost-effective but also highly results-oriented.

-So what exactly is content marketing?
-It may bring to mind blogs, published articles, and social media, but is really so much more.
+Content marketing may bring to mind blogs, published articles, and social media, but is really so much more.
 It is a long-term strategy that uses content in a variety of formats to build a stronger relationship with your audience, capture their attention, improve engagement, and build brand awareness.
 Consider that 88% of consumers use online search to seek out information, and 53% say that offering free content on a topic that they are interested in is effective for attracting their business.

 While paid advertising is designed to get something from your audience (a sale), content marketing is about providing value to the audience in order to build trust.
 Content marketing for small businesses can help you: